-The tips I will cover here are for a beginning blogger who is an Affiliate Marketer with a niche site.
+The tips I will cover here are for a beginning blogger.
 These are not tips to help you write a book or a short story.

-When you are an Affiliate Marketer with a website blog roll, you want your posts to rank #1 on page 1 of Google, Bing, and Yahoo.
+As an Affiliate Marketer with a website blog roll, you want your posts to rank #1 on page 1 of Google and Bing.
 Certain things are required for this to happen.

 4-Writing Tips For A-Beginning Blogger